I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 Search Request

-I sent a standard search request specifying this structured data store.
+I sent a normal search request specifying this structured data store.

 $ curl -X POST \